HackerExperience/specs/hackerexperience2/contributing.md

 ## English Speakers

 Our in-house team is based in Brazil and we are not native English speakers.
-This means that many of our texts, documentations, articles, tasks have grammar errors, typos, misspellings.
+This means that many of our texts, documents, articles, tasks have grammar errors, typos, misspellings.